 Pack one bag per person to travel with you on the land portion of your vacation.
 This piece of luggage should include items you might need at your hotel after check-in but do not need access to during the day.
 The bell staff will deliver the luggage from the motorcoach to your room and vice versa.
 Your tour director will give you instructions on where to place your luggage.
 This bag will be transported separately from you and will not be accessible during transit.

 - If you are on the Best of China cruisetour, your excess baggage will remain in a secure location at your Beijing hotel during the Xian segment of your tour.
 We suggest you pack a bag that is manageable for use during the 2-night stay in Xian.
+If you are on the Best of China cruisetour that includes Shanghai, all of your luggage will travel with you throughout the entire land tour.

 - For the Yangtze Experience cruisetour, you are allowed to bring one bag of 44 lbs. during the Xian, Yangtze River and Wuhan segments of your tour.
 Any excess baggage will remain in a secured location at your Beijing hotel where you will be reunited with it upon your return.